Free SPF Record Checker

 Why does my SPF record fail with a PermError?

 The two most common causes are exceeding the 10 DNS lookup limit (too many include, a, or mx mechanisms) and publishing more than one v=spf1 record on the same domain.
-Both are permanent errors that make SPF fail until you flatten the lookups or merge the records into one.
+Both are permanent errors that make SPF fail until you bring the lookups back under the limit or merge the records into one.
 The checker counts lookups and detects duplicate records so you can see which applies.

 Can I have more than one SPF record?